COVID-19 vaccine FAQs

 If COVID-19 is going away, do I need the vaccine?

-Yes – COVID-19 and the Omicron variant is still infecting lots of people.
-It is still really important to get your vaccinations and keep them up-to-date.
+Yes – COVID-19 is still infecting lots of people.
+It is still really important to get your seasonal vaccinations and keep them up-to-date.

 Is the vaccine available/right for me?